 Sri Lanka emerged as an independent country in 1948.
-The Sinhala community was in the majority so they had formed the government.
+The Sinhala community was in the majority, so they formed the government.
 They also followed preferential policies that favoured Sinhala applicants for university positions and government jobs.
 These measures taken by the government gradually increased the feeling of alienation among the Sri Lankan Tamils.
-Sri Lankan Tamils felt that constitution and government policies denied them equal political rights, discriminated against them in getting jobs and other opportunities and ignored their interests.
+Sri Lankan Tamils felt that the Constitution and government policies denied them equal political rights, discriminated against them in getting jobs and other opportunities and ignored their interests.
 Due to this, the relationship between the Sinhala and Tamil communities become poor.
-Sri Lankan Tamils launched parties and struggles for the recognition of Tamil as an official language, for regional autonomy and equality of opportunity in securing education and jobs.
+Sri Lankan Tamils launched parties and struggled for the recognition of Tamil as an official language, for regional autonomy and for equality of opportunity in securing education and jobs.
 But their demand was repeatedly denied by the government.
-The distrust between the two communities turned into widespread conflict and turned into a CIVIL WAR.
-As a result, thousands of people of both the communities have been killed.
-Many families were forced to leave the country as refugees and many more lost their livelihoods.
+The distrust between the two communities turned into widespread conflict and turned into a civil war.
+As a result, thousands of people from both communities have been killed.
+Many families were forced to leave the country as refugees, and many more lost their livelihoods.
 The civil war ended in 2009 and caused a terrible setback to the social, cultural and economic life of the country.

-- Both countries are democracies but they dealt differently with the concept of power sharing.
+- Both countries are democracies, but they deal differently with the concept of power-sharing.

 - In Belgium, the leaders have realised that the unity of the country is possible only by respecting the feelings and interests of different communities and regions.
 This resulted in mutually acceptable arrangements for sharing power.